wazuh/wazuh-documentation/source/learning-wazuh/suricata.rst

 how easily we can augment existing log records with additional context information to make them more valuable.

-Set up Suricata on both elasic-server and linux-agent
+Set up Suricata on both elastic-server and linux-agent
 -----------------------------------------------------

 - On both agents as root, install Suricata and its dependencies, along with the Emerging Threats Open ruleset.